diegomezg/devops-trainee-program/12 - Configuration management/activities/2 - High level tools/02 - ChefDK.md

 Now we're ready to move forward to use our workstation.

 ### Expected deliverables
-- Show and explain the flow to bootstrap and to manage a node with chef server.
+- Show and explain the flow to install ChefDK.

 ### Evaluation